jakelevi1996/musiclib/README.md

 - 1963 - Bob Dylan - The Freewheelin' Bob Dylan
 - 1965 - Bert Jansch - Bert Jansch
+- 1971 - John Fahey - America
 - 1976 - Shakti - A Handful Of Beauty
 - 1977 - Shakti - Natural elements
+- 1978 - Robbie Basho - Visions of the Country
 - 1990 - Inkuyo - Land of the Incas (Music of the Andes)
 - 1993 - Ry Cooder & V.M.
 Bhatt - A Meeting by the River
 - 1995 - Toumani Diabate - Djelika